 2. Bank Loans and Lines of Credit

 This is a great option for those who have a good credit score, some collateral behind them or are able to convince their bank that they will be able to make regular repayments.
-Before you jump into this option, however, be sure to do your research and work out the best type of loan for your specific situation.
+Before you jump into this option, however, be sure to do your research and work out the best type of small business loan for your specific situation.

 While a loan leaves you with a set amount of money, a line of credit is a slightly different beast, as it can be used at times when you need an influx of cash and in this respect is similar to a credit card.